-- @ Message passing multiprocessors are much easier for hardware designers to design - © Don't have to worry about cache coherency for example - The advantage for programmers is that communication is explicit, so there are fewer "performance surprises" than with the implicit communication in cache-coherent SMPs.
+- Solution with the second secon - On't have to worry about cache coherency for example - Image for programmers is that communication is explicit, so there are fewer "performance surprises" than with the implicit communication in cache-coherent SMPs.

-- Message sending and receiving is much slower than addition - ▶ 2 Harder to port a sequential program to a message passing multiprocessor since every communication must be identified in advance \.
+- Section 2 Sec - Solution Harder to port a sequential program to a message passing multiprocessor since every communication must be identified in advance .

-\With cache-coherent shared memory, the hardware figures out what data needs to be communicated
+^{}With cache-coherent shared memory, the hardware figures out what data needs to be communicated -